 An example of an area that could provide experience in these areas is food service.
 Many programs allow students to transition to a job in the community that suits their chosen major in the later years; but either kind of work teaches competencies that will be beneficial to their future occupation goals.

 What better preparation is there for the workforce, for running a household and for adult life?

 Comparing life-after-college experiences— what the graduates say

 If we’re talking well-rounded members of society, 83 percent of Work College graduates say their college experience had a major impact on the way they appreciate and exercise their civil rights and responsibilities.
-And, 84 percent report their experience helping them get along with people of various race, color and background, and people whose attitudes and opinions are different from their own.
+And, 84 percent report their experience is helping them get along with people of various races and backgrounds, and people whose attitudes and opinions are different from their own.

 Finally, and most importantly, if we’re talking about graduates who feel equipped to succeed in the adult world, 75 percent of graduates agree their college work helped prepare them for their first job and 87 percent agree that their school experience allowed them to develop and use effective leadership skills.